 B. User-friendly: Online tax software are generally user-friendly and they guide you through the process so you don’t need to be a tax expert to file your own return.
 They also keep your previous tax returns on file for several years, making it easy to retrieve them if needed.

 C. Cheaper: Compared to the cost of an accountant helping you out, online tax software can be free or much cheaper.

 D. Improved Accuracy: NETFILE-certified tax software can use the Auto-fill My Return service which automatically fills part of your tax return.
-Combine this with the “accuracy guarantee” and automatic calculations provided by the software, and your chances of submitting an accurate return increases.
+Combine this with the “accuracy guarantee” and automatic calculations provided by the software, and your chances of submitting an accurate return increase.